Public Spaces: Battleground of the Brands

-How many people noticed Nordstrom’s recent announcement that on October 3, 2017, the first Nordstrom Local will debut in Melrose Place, Los Angeles?
+How many people noticed Nordstrom’s recent announcement that the first Nordstrom Local will debut in Melrose Place, Los Angeles?

 This may not sound like much of an event – after all, supermarket chains have always flexed formats so it’s no great surprise that a luxury department store should try out smaller modules, allowing it to serve customers closer to their homes.